 By understanding the difference between the two objectives, we establish that quality assurance agendas need to be distinctively dedicated to testing both how the application behaves (Functional Testing), and at what level of performance (Non-Functional Testing).

-In this article, we will learn the definition of both main testing approaches and look at their key differences, and how we at Q-Pros assert each testing type to our services.
+In this article, we will learn the definition of both main testing approaches look at their key differences, and how we at Q-Pros apply each testing type to our services.